-- Immediate vesting of all unvested shares of restricted stock and RSUs (see the table on page 54 for values of restricted stock and RSUs related to accelerated vesting); - Executive medical coverage (see table on page 54 for values); - 100% vesting in the DSA benefit which is paid monthly over 120 months.
-100% vesting upon Normal Retirement only applies to Mr. Kemp who is the only Named Executive Officer actively participating in the DSA (see table on page 54 for value related to accelerated vesting of benefit); and - A pro rata benefit under the C-LTIP, if participating, and under the Annual Incentive Plan based on the number of months of participation in the applicable measurement period, if he or she has completed a minimum of (a) 12 months in the measurement period under the C-LTIP or (b) 90 days in the measurement period under the Annual Incentive Plan (see the "Summary Compensation Table" for Annual Incentive Plan payments and C-LTIP accruals).
+- Immediate vesting of all unvested RSUs (see the table on page 53 for values of RSUs related to accelerated vesting); - Executive medical coverage (see table on page 53 for values); - 100% vesting in the DSA benefit which is paid monthly over 120 months.
+During 2011, Mr. Kemp was the only Named Executive Officer actively participating in the DSA.
+His DSA benefit became 100% vested on his attainment of age 65 (see the Pension Benefits table on page 45 to see the DSA payment for Mr. Kemp and see table on page 53 for the value, if any, related to other Named Executive Officers); and - A pro rata benefit under the cash long-term incentive compensation plan, if participating, and under the annual incentive plan based on the number of months of participation in the applicable measurement period, if he or she has completed a minimum of (a) 12 months in the measurement period under the compensation cash long-term incentive compensation plan or (b) 90 days in the measurement period under the Annual Incentive Plan (see the "Summary Compensation Table" for annual incentive plan payments and cash long-term incentive compensation plan accruals, if any).